 Croatia is a small and complex market but plays an important role in the economic and political framework of Southeast Europe.
 This region, the size of Texas in area, represents a market of almost 60 million people and over $800 billion in GDP.
 The region has significant potential for economic growth, as its integration process into the European Union (EU) continues.
 The local populations strive to achieve the lifestyle of the more developed Western European countries that have several times higher GDP per capita.

-Croatia has been a member of NATO since 2009 and joined the European Union in 2013.
-Croatia enjoys an excellent geographic position that could allow it to serve as a regional hub for U.S. companies.
-Zagreb, its capital, is only about a four-hour drive from Vienna, Venice, Budapest, and Belgrade, and only a two-hour drive from the Adriatic coast.
-Croatia has excellent roads, sound ICT infrastructure, and a competitive white-collar workforce.
-The quality of life in Croatia is very high: it is a safe country, with good food, well-preserved nature, a mild climate, and abundant historical sites and other tourist attractions.
+Located on the crossroads between Central and Southeast Europe, Croatia can serve as a regional hub for U.S. companies.
+Zagreb, its capital, is about a four-hour drive from Vienna, Venice, Budapest, and Belgrade, and a two-hour drive from the Adriatic coast.
+Croatia has excellent highway network, sound ICT infrastructure, and a competitive white-collar workforce.
+The quality of life in Croatia is high: it is a safe country, with good food, well-preserved nature, a mild climate, and abundant historical sites and other tourist attractions.